StevenLau6/StevenLau6.github.io/_pages/about.md

 Dr. Liu is a AI Researcher @ Huawei Technologies Co. working on Large Language Model, Natural Language Processing, and Generative AI.

 Liu is currently focusing on optimizing the training and data schemes for large language models, encompassing both pre-training and post-training stages.
-He is also studying the training infrastructures and domain applications of LLMs.
+He is also working on the training infrastructures and domain applications of LLMs.

 ## Education: